foo123/HAAR.js/Readme.md

 ##Todo
 * optimize detector for real-time usage on browsers (eg. reference-> https://github.com/liuliu/ccv)
+* keep up with the changes in openCV cascades xml format

 The Code works in the browser and inside node.js